connectomicslab/connectomemapper3/paper/paper.md

   to appropriately set up the set of available pipeline configuration parameters for its processing.
 \label{fig:cmp3-diagram}](cmp3-diagram.png)

-CMP3 takes advantage of Traits/TraitsUI framework
+\textbf{Accessible} CMP3 takes advantage of Traits/TraitsUI framework
   (\href{http://docs.enthought.com/traits/}{http://docs.enthought.com/traits/}) for building an interactive Graphical User Interface (GUI), where pipeline and stage class attributes (parameters) are represented as Traits objects with TraitsUI graphical representations, which